-There are Different Types of Hernias.
+The Different Types of Hernias

-· Hiatal – These hernias are the result of the stomach pushing upward into the chest area.
+- Hiatal – These hernias are the result of the stomach pushing upward into the chest area.
 Moving through the opening in the diaphragm, these hernias are thought to affect over one-third of people over the age of fifty.

-· Incisional – Incisional hernias are the result of incisions, usually, from surgery.
+- Incisional – Incisional hernias are the result of incisions, usually from surgery.
 The fatty tissue pushes through a surgical wound located in the abdomen area.

-· Inguinal – These hernias are the most common of all hernias, and are in relation to part of the bowel moving into the groin area via the abdomen.
+- Inguinal – These hernias are the most common of all hernias, and are in relation to part of the bowel moving into the groin area via the abdomen.
 About 96% of all hernias are Inguinal.
 These hernias are most common in males due to the fact, they are weaker in this area.

-· Muscle - Muscle hernias are usually the result of a sport’s injury.
+- Muscle - Muscle hernias are usually the result of a sports injury.
 Here, the muscle pushes through into the abdomen area.

-· Spigelian – Spigelian hernias are the result of part of the bowel pushing through into the abdomen region by a stomach muscle.
-It’s location is below the belly button.
+- Spigelian – Spigelian hernias are the result of part of the bowel pushing through into the abdomen region by a stomach muscle.
+Its location is below the belly button.

-· Umbilical – These hernias are located near the belly button.
+- Umbilical – These hernias are located near the belly button.
 They are in relation to fatty tissue or part of the bowel pushing through the abdomen.

-from Hernia Mesh Implants
+Complications from Hernia Mesh Implants

 Most of the symptoms from mesh-related complications are mesh migration, shrinkage, pain, hernia recurrence, infection, adhesion, and bowel restriction.

 Additional Information on Hernia Types and Treatment

-Abdominal hernias are the result of fatty tissue (or organ) pushing through a weakness found within a muscle wall.
-These muscle walls enclose the abdominal cavity.
-If the hernia occurs within the abdominal wall, or groin region, the resulting sac protruding through the weak area, may contain pieces of intestine, or fatty lining of the colon.
-The abdominal wall, itself, is made up of muscle and tissue.
-Weak spots can occur within the abdominal area, thus, allowing for contents within the abdominal cavity to push through the weakened area, or herniate.
+If a hernia occurs within the abdominal wall or groin region, the resulting sac protruding through the weak area may contain pieces of intestine or fatty lining of the colon.
+The abdominal wall is made up of muscle and tissue.
+Weak spots can occur within the abdominal area, thus allowing for contents within the abdominal cavity to push through the weakened area, or herniate.